-- If conditions permit, include a brief explanation of reason for disqualification, name and/or number of player/coach and offending school in each team's scorebook before signing same, if signature is required. - Any questions relative to period of disqualification should be referred to NJSIAA.
+- If conditions permit, include a brief explanation of reason for disqualification, name and/or number of player/coach and offending school in each team's scorebook before signing same, if signature is required. - 2.
+Any questions relative to period of disqualification should be referred to NJSIAA.
 The official is not an enforcer of the additional game (s) disqualification; however, if the official is aware of the presence of a player/coach at a game during the disqualification period, the offending individual should be reported to the NJSIAA by the official. - 3.
-The coach of the offending team (Freshmen, Junior Varsity, Varsity) has a dual responsibility with the official to report each disqualification to his/her Athletic Director in person or via phone by noon of the next day.
-Failure of a coach/official to follow the prescribed procedure in reporting the disqualification does not void the penalty and, if the official is at fault, it should be reported to the official's Chapter Secretary and the NJSIAA.

-- 4. A written report on the NJSIAA Disqualification Form (no other form will be accepted) must be forwarded to the offending school's Principal by the official(s) within three (3) days of the disqualification; a copy of this report must also be forwarded to the official(s)' Chapter Secretary and the NJSIAA Central Office. - Any disqualification resulting from harassing verbal or physical related to race, gender, ethnicity, disability, sexual orientation or religion at the interscholastic event must be noted on the Disqualification Form, with a discription of the offending conduct. provided. - 6..
-Disqualifications for Federated/Non-Member Schools will not be reported to the NJSIAA.
-Officials will forward disqualification forms to the Federated School Executive Secretary for his/her records.
+The official must report each disqualification to the Athletic Director of the offending school in person or via phone by noon of the next day.
+Failure of an official to follow the prescribed procedure in reporting the disqualification does not void the penalty.
+The official not following this procedure should be reported to the official's Chapter Secretary and the NJSIAA.
+The coach of the offending school also shares this reporting responsibility.
+An accepted practice is for the chapter secretary or president to report the disqualification to the athletic director of the offending school in lieu of the game official. - 4.
+A disqualification report must be completed online within 72 hours of the disqualification.
+No other reporting process will be accepted.
+The online form will be electronically sent to the offending schools principal, athletic director, and the NJSIAA.
+The official should also notify their chapter of the disqualification. - Any disqualification resulting from harassing verbal or physical related to race, gender, ethnicity, disability, sexual orientation or religion at the interscholastic event must be noted during the online reporting process, with a description of the offending conduct provided. - Disqualifications for Federated/Non-Member Schools do not have to be reported online.
 Any disqualifications for member schools will continue to be reported to the NJSIAA regardless of the opponent's status.

-FAILURE TO FILE THESE REPORTS WILL RESULT IN PUNITIVE ACTION BY THE CHAPTER AND THE NJSIAA.
+FAILURE TO FILE THESE REPORTS WILL RESULT IN PUNITIVE ACTION BY THE CHAPTER AND THE NISIAA.